Svdvoort/PREDICTFastr/README.md

 ### Documentation

-For more information, see the sphinx generated documentation available [here (WIP)](http://predict.readthedocs.io/).
+For more information, see the sphinx generated documentation available in the docs folder.
+PREDICT is mostly used through the WORC toolbox, in which further documentation on the features computed is also available, see https://worc.readthedocs.io/en/latest/static/features.html.

 Alternatively, you can generate the documentation by checking out the master branch and running from the root directory: